nhost/nhost/docs/docs/platform/overview/get-started-with-nhost-cli.md

 ### (Optional) Add shell completion

-To add command auto completion in the shell, you can run the following command:
+To add command auto-completion in the shell, you can run the following command:

 ```bash
 nhost completion [shell]
 ```

-This will generate the autocompletion script for `nhost` for the specified shell (bash, fish, powershell, or zsh).
+This will generate the autocompletion script for `nhost` for the specified shell (bash, fish, PowerShell, or zsh).

 ## Prerequisites